Saturday, May 25, 2013

 DAY 1 - TRAVEL,...lots of it!

-from Music City USA,..to LA,...to Seoul, Korea,...to Hanoi, Vietnam
+from Music City,..to LAX,...to Seoul, Korea,...to Hanoi, Vietnam

 Korean Air

 The flight attendants were beautiful, poised and very accommodating.
-Each with flawless, porcelain like skin, uniforms that fit like a glove and smiles that helped you feel at ease.
+Each with flawless, porcelain-like skin, uniforms that fit like a glove and smiles that helped you feel at ease.

 We find our gate.
-I am in hopes there is a Korean Air official that can assist me.
-Of course there is no one in sight, so I drop my backpack, give Graham instructions and take off in search of anyone who could help.
+I am in hopes there is a Korean Air official who can assist me.
+Of course there is no one in sight.
+So, I drop my backpack, give Graham instructions and take off in search of anyone who could help.
 Several hundred yards down the concourse, I discover a Korean Air employee.
 I told her of my plight in slow minimalist English.
 She points to my gate and smiles.
 (She is not comprehending...)
 I reformulated my sentence and asked again.
 She shook her head "no".
 Frustrated, I said thank you and turned to leave.
-Behind me stood a young Korean college student. he had overheard my attempts to communicate.
+Behind me stood a young Korean college student, he had overheard my attempts to communicate.
 He smiled, looked at her and translated.
 She immediately told me in broken english "upstairs transfer desk".
 I said "thank you" and took off down the concourse.

 I hustled upstairs and found the 'transfer desk".
-I approached a handsome middle-aged gentlemen who was dressed in a crisp Korean Air blazer looking like he was fresh off the pages of a SkyHigh magazine.
-I recounted my story of the misplaced iPad, giving him the flight number and my seat number.
+I approached a handsome middle-aged gentlemen sitting at a desk.
+He was dressed in a crisp Korean Air blazer looking like he was fresh off the pages of a SkyHigh magazine.
+He looked up from his work and smiled.
+I recounted my story of the misplaced iPad, giving him my flight and seat numbers.
 He picked up the phone, spoke in calm Korean.
 Then looked up at me and said "I'll be right back" and calmly strolled down the concourse.
 About 8-10 minutes later he appeared with a sweet smile on his face, under his arm was my iPad.
 I almost hugged him.
 He just patted the iPad and handed it to me.
-I thanked him and took off down the escalator ready to eat a Subway before boarding.
-When I found Graham at the gate, I said "Let's eat!"
-He said, "We have to have Korean currency"...So much for the food, but at least we found the iPad!!
+I thanked him and took off down the escalator, ready to find food before boarding.

 2 comments: